 Note: Execute command without brackets<>.

-Earlier in this post, we have discussed the three-line information which is displayed at the end of the result.
-If you read those lines then you will find git help -g.
+Earlier in this post, we discussed the three-line information which is displayed at the end of the result.
+If you read those lines, then you will find git help -g.
 If you type “git help -g” into your terminal, a list of concept guides will come up.
 These guides are designed to help you understand and use git more effectively.
 Let’s take a closer look at this command.

-If you want to open any guide then you need to execute the below command.
+If you want to open any guide, then you need to execute the below command.

 git help <guide_name>